MarcusongytDev/lost-and-found-app-client/README.md

 ### Section 2: Features

-#### 2.1 Image tagging using Google Gemini AI Image Recognition and Generative AI
+#### 2.1 Auto Pinning on Google Maps API using Places API & AdvancedMarker Element

 Our server automatically tags images uploaded into the system with keyword tags that are used for various functions, such as; filtering by keywords, matching of lost item notices to posted lost items and many more.
 This is accomplished by leveraging Google's Gemini API.
 Through meticulous prompt engineering and micro-training of the Gemini Pro Vision implementation, we have achieved a resultant response from Gemini that we are able to use 99% of the time to populate any image with keyword tags.